olesyapro888/Amazon-reviews-Analysis_cloud-ETL_PySpark_AWS_SQL/README.md

 ## `The Amazon Vine Analysis Summary`

-According to the result of the Bias of Vine Reviews there is not any positivity bias for reviews in the Vine program or there is a
+According to the result of the Bias of Vine Reviews there is not any bias toward favorable reviews from Vine members in the amazon_reviews_multilingual_FR dataset.

 The results of the analysis shows small paid part of all reviews.
-Additionally, the count of "5-star paid of all paid" is 50% and that is less then "5-star unpaid of all unpaid" by 7.2% it can be regarded as Bias of Vine Reviews.
+Additionally, the count of "5-star paid of all paid" is 50% and that is less than "5-star unpaid of all unpaid" by 7.2%.
+So, it can be regarded as Bias of Vine Reviews.

 ![image](https://user-images.githubusercontent.com/68247343/137624803-c5bc6c99-74dd-463c-8d9e-4c1d4c3263cb.png)

-But, repeatedly paid reviews are small part of all reviews (0.2%), so there is not any positivity bias for Vine reviews.
+However, repeatedly, paid reviews are small part of all reviews (0.2%) so, there is not any positivity bias for Vine reviews from Vine members.